ngnlang/ngn/README.md

 doThing()
 ```

-Unlike functions, closures allow you to access the state of their surrounding scope.
+Unlike functions, closures give you access to the state of their surrounding scope.
 ```ngn
 var base = 10